andresbonil/cytosim/doc/index.md

 #### Troubleshooting

-For more information, please check [the dedicated pages](compile/index.md).
+For more information, please check the [guideline to compile](compile/index.md).
-You may need to manually edit the makefiles depending on your platform.

 cytosimATcytosimDOTorg